 How to Implement Learning Outcomes

-In academia, it could include designing lectures, setting assignments and providing reading material that allows students to explore the subject matter further on their own terms.
+In academia it could include designing lectures, setting assignments and providing reading material that allows students to explore the subject matter further on their own terms.

 How to Assess Learning Outcomes

-Once implemented, learning outcomes should be regularly assessed to ensure they remain meaningful and relevant.
-There are three primary methods of assessing learning outcomes:
+Once implemented learning outcomes should be regularly assessed to ensure they remain relevant.

 Traditional Assessment Approaches